gouldsonium/the-modding-bungalo/_lists/bottlerim/index.md

 ---

 ## Modifying the list
-There are a couple mods you should check out in the MCM to customize how you would like to play.
+There are a couple of mods you should check out in the MCM to customize your play style as you prefer.

+- Bathing in Skyrim

+   The list includes it but the mod needs to be enabled in the MCM if you choose to use it.
+Adds dirt overtime to the character and allows bathing etc.

 - Helmet Toggle 2
-- Bathing in Skyrim

-  Helmet Toggle 2 is awesome and you can set the hotkey and conditions in the MCM to whatever you'd like.
+   Helmet Toggle 2 is awesome, and you can set the hotkey and conditions in the MCM to whatever you'd like.

-  Bathing in Skyrim comes disabled by default, some people may not want this so if you do be sure to enable it before leaving the starting cell.
+  - Leveling Freedom

+  If at any point you want to adjust the amount of experience it takes to get to the next level, find this mod in the MCM.
+Simple to adjust the curve or simply choose an easy or more difficult preset.
 ---

 ## Uninstalling